-The Am29F002 Family consists of 2 Mbit, 5.0 volt-only Flash memory devices organized as 262,144 bytes.
-The Am29F002 offers the RESET# function, the Am29F002N does not.
-The data appears on DQ7-DQ0.
-The device is offered in 32-pin PLCC, 32-pin TSOP, and 32-pin PDIP packages.
-This device is designed to be programmed in-system with the standard system 5.0 volt V{CC} supply.
-No V{PP} is required for write or erase operations.
-The device can also be programmed in standard EPROM programmers.
+The Am29F010A is a 1 Mbit, 5.0 Volt-only Flash memory organized as 131,072 bytes.
+The Am29F010A is offered in 32-pin PLCC and TSOP packages.
+The byte-wide data appears on DQ0-DQ7.
+The device is designed to be programmed in-system with the standard system 5.0 Volt V{CC} supply.
+A 12.0 volt V{PP} is not required for program or erase operations.
+The device can also be programmed or erased in standard EPROM programmers.